MicrosoftLearning/mslearn-fabric/Instructions/Labs/03b-medallion-lakehouse.md

       .execute()
     ```

      Here you're using Delta Lake's merge operation to synchronize and update the factsales_gold table with new sales data (dffactSales_gold).
-The operation compares the order date, customer ID, and item ID between the existing data (silver table) and the new data (updates DataFrame), updating matching records and inserting new records as needed.
+The operation compares the order date, customer ID, and item ID between the existing data (deltaTable) and the new data (updates DataFrame), updating matching records and inserting new records as needed.

 You now have a curated, modeled **gold** layer that can be used for reporting and analysis.